menandmice/micetro_docs/index.rst

 2. :ref:`user-manual`
 3. :ref:`reference`

 Use the :ref:`implementation` to familiarize yourself with Micetro's architecture and installation procedures for components on different platforms.
 The :ref:`user-manual` covers Micetro's functionality.
-The Implementation Guide also details the update procedures, while the User Reference contains other maintenance-related operations (such as concepts of high availability and dealing with failovers).
+The Implementation Guide also details the update procedures.

 .. toctree::